matteo-hertel/blog-source-service/Readme.md

 Any update to the files will be process and the content in the DB updated, I don't have a plan to support delete yet, I'll think of something once everything it's up an running.

 ### Roadmap
-1. Have the github intergation done and deployed
+1. Have the GitHub intergation done and deployed